Salarkhan-9/Weather-App/README.md

 # Weather-App
-The App enable us to seearch the latest weather of City,country .
+The App enable us to search the latest weather of City,country .
 This show ,humidity ,wind speed and Temperature

 ## Languages
 ![icons8-js](https://github.com/Salarkhan-9/Weather-App/assets/98265148/3f9a4313-d0ea-4123-b4fa-1148838a2998)